LoongWalker/formal-verification-vlsi/README.md

 ## Vendor: ATEC

 ATEC: ATEC Technologies, Inc. is a startup technology company that specializes in Formal Verification.
-ATEC was founded in 2011 in Santa Clara.
-Currently, ATEC have technology support team in USA and China.
-The founders came out of NVIDIA 7 years ago.
+ATEC was founded by ex-NVIDIA employee in 2011 in Santa Clara.
+Currently, ATEC has technology support team in USA and China.

 ATEC: A Tool for Equivalence Checking http://tukarla.com/